United Nations condemns attack on Yemen camp, says it threatens peace

-ADEN (Reuters) - The United Nations said on Sunday that a missile attack on a government military camp in central Yemen which killed nearly 80 people could derail a fragile political process that aims to calm the almost five-year-old war.
+ADEN (Reuters) - The United Nations said on Sunday that a missile attack on a government military camp in central Yemen which killed dozens of people could derail a fragile political process that aims to calm the almost five-year-old war.

-The attack on Saturday evening hit a mosque in the al-Estiqbal military training camp in Marib, a city held by theinternationally-recognised government of President Abd Rabbu Mansour Hadi, as people gathered for prayer, two medical sources and forces loyal to Hadi said.
+The attack on Saturday evening hit a mosque in the al-Estiqbal military training camp in Marib, a city held by the internationally-recognised government of President Abd Rabbu Mansour Hadi, as people gathered for prayer, two medical sources and forces loyal to Hadi said.

-The blast was from a ballistic missile launched by their Houthi foes, the forces said.
-It killed 79 people and wounded 81.
+The blast was from a ballistic missile launched by Houthi fighters, the army said in a statement.
+It killed 79 people and wounded 81, it said.

+The state news agency, carrying a report on the foreign minister, said more than 100 had been killed.

 The attack “confirms without doubt that the Houthis have no desire for peace”, Hadi said in a statement.